 The Ranking of UK University Courses – Are UK universities good places for international students?
 Are UK university courses worth the tuition fees?
-These questions have been debated in the media, on Facebook groups and forums, and social media.
+These questions have been debated in the media, Facebook groups and forums, and social media.

 What does the evidence say?
 How do UK universities rank in comparison to other countries?
 Is there a difference between UK universities?